maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 At least one of the choices must be considered `correct`.
 However, the `true` and `false` values are only used to construct the "teacher's correct answer".
 You must still use a [potential response tree](Potential_response_trees.md) to assess the student's answer as normal.

+STACK provides some helper functions

+1. `mcq_correct(ta)` takes the "model answer" list and returns a list of values for which `correct` is true.
+2. `mcq_incorrect(ta)` takes the "model answer" list and returns a list of values for which `correct` is false.

 Note, that the optional `display` field is *only* used when constructing the choices seen by the student when displaying the question.
 The student's answer will be the `value`, and this value is normally displayed to the student using the validation feedback, i.e. "Your last answer was interpreted as...".
 A fundamental design principal of STACK is that the student's answer should be a mathematical expression, and this input type is no exception.
 In situations where there is a significant difference between the optional `display` and the `value` which would be confusing, the only current option is to turn off validation feedback.
 After all, this should not be needed anyway with this input type.
 In the example above when a student is asked to choose the right method the `value` could be an integer and the display is some kind of string.
 In this example the validation feedback would be confusing, since an integer (which might be shuffled) has no correspondence to the choices selected.  *This behaviour is a design decision and not a bug!
 It may change in the future if there is sufficient demand, but it requires a significant change in STACK's internals to have parallel "real answer" and "indicated answer".
 Such a change might have other unintended and confusing consequences.*

 Normally we don't permit duplicate values in the values of the teacher's answer.
 If the input type receives duplicate values STACK will throw an error.
 This probably arises from poor randomisation.
 However it may be needed.
 If duplicate entries are permitted use the display option to create unique value keys with the same display. *This behaviour is a design decision may change in the future.*